 Adding it all up, If you’d truly like to maximize the selling price of the business you’ve spent a great part of your working life building, you need to start at least 2-3 years in advance of the date you’d like to completely retire from it..

-Contact me directly if you’d like a free copy of my white paper entitled, Value Drivers To Maximize the Selling Price of Your Business.
+Contact me directly if you’d like a complimentary copy of my white paper entitled, Value Drivers To Maximize the Selling Price of Your Business.

-If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a free, strictly confidential, consultation with us, have them contact me at firstname.lastname@example.org
+If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a complimentary, strictly confidential, consultation with us, have them contact me at firstname.lastname@example.org

 By: Mike Ertel, Transworld M&A Advisors